Why freshers should start preparing NOW for their investment banking career

 Going to presentations, fairs and other events will help you to learn more about investment banking and, more importantly, to work out whether it’s right for you.
 Doing thorough early research will enable you to make better informed decisions later on about potential employers and specialisms and it will make you stand out on internship and job applications.

 Many banks hold events aimed specifically at women, ethnic minorities and those from under-represented socioeconomic backgrounds – start looking into these if you’re eligible.
-Morgan Stanley, for example, holds dinners, lunches and panel discussions as part of their Winning Women programme.
+TARGETjobs runs an annual First year Banking insights event, and we also have some other examples of events for female first-year students.

 Insight days and spring weeks